axelcola/StickyNotesProyectJs/README.md

 Check out the final result [here](https://axelcola.github.io/StickyNotesProyectJs/).

-<h2>I worked on this page to put into practice my knowledge of Html, Css, Javascript and bootstrap.</h2>
+<p>I worked on this page to put into practice my knowledge of Html, Css, Javascript and bootstrap.</p>

-<h2>This is a list of functions that the page should have that I got on the internet</h2>
+<p>This is a list of functions that the page should have that I got on the internet</p>